Here's Why Fat Babes Are Reclaiming "Tacky" Makeup

 ”

 Of course, the word "tacky" itself has many connotations.
-A Google Dictionary search suggests "showing poor taste and quality."
+A simple Google Dictionary search suggests "showing poor taste and quality".
 Such a definition implies that there must be a purveyor of taste out there.
-For a long time, it could be argued that it was the wealthiest among us who dictated such a thing: the couture style houses, the celebrities sitting front row at various global fashion weeks, the people for whom spending $5,000 on a ready-to-wear Chanel dress holds the same economic weight as spending $16 on a dress from ASOS Outlet might for others.
+For a long time, it could be argued that it was the wealthiest among us who dictated such a thing: the couture style houses, the celebrities sitting front row at various global fashion weeks, the people for whom spending £4,000 on a ready-to-wear Chanel dress holds the same economic weight as spending £12 on a dress from ASOS Outlet might for others.

 Advertisement